Louisiana v. Callais: Supreme Court

-Two separate petitions were made to the Supreme Court to hear the challenge on the district panel discussion, one from the state itself (Louisiana v.
-Callais) and another from black voters and groups like NAACP (Robinson v.
+Two separate petitions were filed with the Supreme Court to hear the challenge on the district panel's ruling: one from the state itself (Louisiana v.
+Callais) and another from Black voters and civil rights organizations such as the NAACP (Robinson v.
 Callais).
-The Supreme Court certified both cases and consolidated them in November 2024.
+The Supreme Court agreed to hear both cases (Note: The case was appealed through the Supreme Court's jurisdiction under 28 U.S.C. § 1253 rather than the more-common certiorari process.) and consolidated them in November 2024.

-Oral hearings were first held on March 24, 2025.
-The court issued an order on June 27, 2025, to hold a second oral session in the 2025 term, with only Justice Clarence Thomas dissenting.
+The first oral argument was held on March 24, 2025.
+On June 27, 2025, instead of issuing a ruling, the Court ordered reargument for the 2025 term, with only Justice Clarence Thomas dissenting.

-During the recess prior to the 2025 term, the Supreme Court issued an order asking all parties to submit briefs addressing whether the new maps violated the Fourteenth and Fifteenth Amendments.
-Several news commentators said this move suggested the court was considering that complying with Section 2 of the VRA would be unconstitutional, further weakening the VRA.
-Among these briefs, Louisiana submitted a brief stating the State was no longer defending its position in the case at the Supreme Court, and instead was arguing to advance the claim that the new maps violated the 14th and 15th Amendments.
+During the summer recess before its 2025 term, the Supreme Court directed all parties to submit supplemental briefs on a new question: whether the new maps violated the Fourteenth and Fifteenth Amendments.
+There were rumors that the reargument and added question were signs that the Court was preparing to make major changes in its jurisprudence (as it had done in Citizens United v.
+FEC), perhaps by ruling that compliance with Section 2 of the Voting Rights Act would be unconstitutional.
+In its supplemental brief, Louisiana said it would no longer defend its position in the case at the Supreme Court, and instead argued that the new maps violated the 14th and 15th Amendments.